gabriel-espinoza-77/mde-rce-detection-rule/README.md

 ---

-## Step 1: Creating the Detection Query
+## Building the Detection Query

-In the **Advanced Hunting** dashboard within MDE, a KQL query is written to identify suspicious PowerShell behavior:
+Within the **Advanced Hunting** dashboard in MDE, a KQL query is written to identify suspicious PowerShell behavior.
+The query focuses on identifying executions involving `Invoke-WebRequest` and `Start-Process`, particularly from non-system accounts on the `io-test-vm` machine.:

 ```kql
 let target_machine = "io-test-vm";